Are oil and gas companies suffering from digital fatigue? Then it’s time to focus on cultural change

 “To leverage new technologies, you need people to move from linear ways of working and sequential processes to agile, modular ones,” he adds.
 “You’re asking people to transcend their previous siloes and work in multidisciplinary teams, because the technology now makes that possible.
 Quite often this also involves changing how their performance is measured and how they’re compensated.”

-So how can oil and gas companies start driving that cultural change?
+So how can companies across the energy industry start drive that cultural change?